fireundubh/playwithfire/fallout4/mods/auto-loot.md

 The Valuables Filter has also been upgraded to the tiered filter system.
 You can configure the Valuables Filter to loot only junk with Common, Uncommon, or Rare components.
 The filter is configured to loot only junk with Rare components by default.
 Additionally, you can also configure the Valuables Filter to loot Component Scrap, such as the miscellaneous component items you can pick up and component shipments.
 This extra option was added primarily for players of certain workshop mods.

+#### Take Any Filter Mode Support for the Components Filter

+You can now use the Take Any Filter Mode with the Components Filter, allowing you to loot junk with specific components from bodies and/or containers when the Bodies Filter and/or Containers Filter are also enabled.

 #### Dynamic Ash and Goo Pile Prevention

 Ash and Goo Piles are activators with hardcoded behaviors; they are neither bodies nor containers.
 Papyrus offers no support for manipulating these activators and therefore they cannot be supported by Auto Loot.
 You can manually loot Ash and Goo Piles, or you can use a new feature that prevents Ash and Goo Piles from being created.
 This new feature dynamically adds the `NoDisintegrate` keyword to NPCs in the loaded area in a radius of 4096 units.